 - 1.1 This document represents the Neighbourhood Plan for Worlingham Parish.
 It is one part of the development plan for the parish over the period 2021 to 2036, the other parts being the recently adopted local plan for the former Waveney area1 and the local plan for the Broads2.
-National planning policy will also apply. - 1.2 The former Waveney District Council (superseded organisationally by East Suffolk Council on 1 April 2019) and The Broads Authority designated a Neighbourhood Area for the whole of the parish area in March 2017 to enable Worlingham Parish Council to prepare the Neighbourhood Plan.
-The plan has been prepared by the community through the Worlingham Neighbourhood Plan (WNP) Team. - 1.3 The map overleaf shows the boundary of the Neighbourhood Plan area, which is contiguous with the boundary of Worlingham Parish.
+National planning policy will also apply. - 1.2 The former Waveney District Council (superseded organisationally by East Suffolk Council on 1 April 2019) and the Broads Authority designated a Neighbourhood Area for the whole of the parish area in March 2017 to enable Worlingham Parish Council to prepare the Neighbourhood Plan.
+The plan has been prepared by the community through the Worlingham Neighbourhood Plan (WNP) Team. - 1.3 The Neighbourhood Plan was adopted ("made") by East Suffolk Council and the Broads Authority in November 2022 and December 2022 respectively, following a referendum in which 85% of the Worlingham Parish residents who voted agreed to support the adoption of the Plan. - 1.4 The map overleaf shows the boundary of the Neighbourhood Plan area, which is contiguous with the boundary of Worlingham Parish.
 The north of the parish also falls within the Broads area.
-The Broads Authority, as the local planning authority for the Broads, has its own local plan. - 1.4 The WNP has been prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2012 (as amended).
-The WNP Group has prepared the plan to establish a vision for the future of the parish and to set out how that vision will be realised through planning and managing land use and development change over the plan period 2021 to 2036. - 1.5 The purpose of the Neighbourhood Plan is to guide development within the parish and provide guidance to any interested parties wishing to submit planning applications for development within the parish.
-The process of producing a plan has sought to involve the community as widely as possible and the topic areas are reflective of matters that are of considerable importance to the residents of Worlingham. - 1.6 Each section of the plan covers a different topic.
+The Broads Authority, as the local planning authority for the Broads, has its own local plan. - 1.5 The WNP has been prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2012 (as amended).
+The WNP Group has prepared the plan to establish a vision for the future of the parish and to set out how that vision will be realised through planning and managing land use and development change over the plan period 2021 to 2036. - 1.6 The purpose of the Neighbourhood Plan is to guide development within the parish and provide guidance to any interested parties wishing to submit planning applications for development within the parish.
+The process of producing a plan has sought to involve the community as widely as possible and the topic areas are reflective of matters that are of considerable importance to the residents of Worlingham. - 1.7 Each section of the plan covers a different topic.
 Under each heading there is the justification for the policies presented, which provides the necessary understanding of the policy and what it is seeking to achieve.
 The policies themselves are presented in the blue boxes.
 It is these policies against which planning applications will be assessed.
 It is advisable that, in order to understand the full context for any individual policy, it is read in conjunction with the supporting text.